msalibian/STAT547O/Lecture1.md

     ##     MSE.means   MSE.medians MSE.monotoneM   MSE.redescM
     ##    0.04064916    0.02440045    0.02945906    0.02966647

 Note that the M-estimators do much better than the sample mean, and fairly close to the optimal MLE.

+#### Gaussian errors (M- vs MLE(mean))

 It is easy to see then when the sample mean is the optimal estimator (for example, when the errors are Gaussian), the M-estimators again behave very similarly to the optimal one.

     ##     MSE.means   MSE.medians MSE.monotoneM   MSE.redescM
     ##    0.02040604    0.03090177    0.02150873    0.02170929

+#### T4 errors (M- vs MLE)

 We repeat the experiment with Student's T errors (df = 4), and include the MLE estimator.
 The conclusion is the same as above.

     ##     MSE.means   MSE.medians      MSE.mles MSE.monotoneM   MSE.redescM
     ##    0.01976465    0.01763782    0.01394326    0.01425379    0.01432138

+#### Gross error oultiers ("point contamination") (M- vs all)

 Finally, if we use a "gross error"-type departure from a T-4 model, the results are the same.